The pg_range extension adds support for the PostgreSQL 9.2+ range types to

 Sequel.
 PostgreSQL range types are similar to ruby’s

 Range class, representating an array of values.
-However, they are more flexible than ruby's ranges, allowing exclusive beginnings and endings (ruby's range only allows exclusive endings), and unbounded beginnings and endings (which ruby's range does not support).
+However, they are more flexible than ruby’s ranges, allowing exclusive beginnings and endings (ruby’s range only allows exclusive endings).

-This extension integrates with Sequel's native postgres and jdbc/postgresql adapters, so that when range type values are retrieved, they are parsed and returned as instances of
+When PostgreSQL range values are retreived, they are parsed and returned as instances of

 Sequel::Postgres::PGRange.
 PGRange mostly acts like a